Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

   Key value given to the workflow.

 - *Highest version*
-  Highest existing version of workflow.
+  Highest existing version of the workflow.

 - *Highest published version*
-  Highest published version of workflow.
+  Highest published version of the workflow.

-[comment]: <> (Need a better definition of "key"!)
+[comment]: <> (OLI: Was ist ein "Key"?
+Wie kann man es kurz beschreiben/definieren?
+Unterschied zu Name?)

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
 Click this button to create a workflow.
 The *Create new workflow* window is displayed.
 For detailed information, see [Create a workflow](#create-a-workflow).